tkuester/taky/README.md

  * Atrocious CoT routing ensures everyone (may) get your updates!
  * Streaming XML Parsing character by character to ensure the most accurate XML handling with no regard to efficiency!
+ * Advanced Pythonic implementation of CoT model, with only 5 hours of combined industry experience in implementing CoT technology!
+ * Server shuts down in about 1 second with only one Ctrl+C!

 ## Requirements